 Above, some of the more than 100 providers and associates from MedSTAR trauma, orthopaedic surgery, the operating room, anesthesiology, critical care, nursing and the blood bank who recently provided life-saving care for Officer Crystal Griner and Rep. Steve Scalise after a mass shooting in Virginia.

-See the special 60 Minutes segment on Rep. Scalise’s amazing recovery.
+60 Minutes segment on Rep. Scalise’s amazing recovery featuring Dr. Jack Sava.

 Regional Experts for Complex, Multiple Trauma Care